studybuffalo/django-helcim/docs/settings.rst

 -----------------------------

-These are settings that control what kind of private data is stored in your database.
-Django-helcim does not record the Primary Account Number (PAN), but does give you the option to save select data that could be used to identify a specify customer and their account. **You should only store the minimum amount of data you need to reduce the
+These are settings that control what kind of private data is stored in your database. ``django-helcim`` does not record the Primary Account Number (PAN), but does give you the option to save select data that could be used to identify a specify customer and their account. **You should only store the minimum amount of data you need to reduce the